Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-dynamicprefabs.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/v1.2.1/Basic/DynamicAddressablesNetworkPrefabs/Assets/Scripts/02_Server%20Authoritative%20Load%20All%20Async/ServerAuthoritativeLoadAllAsync.cs#L147-L189
 ```

-First, the sample ensures this block of code execute only on the server.
+First, the sample ensures this block of code only executes on the server.
 Next, a simple check verifies if the dynamic Prefab has already been loaded.
 If the dynamic Prefab is loaded, you can early return inside this method.

 Next, the server sends out a ClientRpc to every client, instructing them to load an Addressable and add it to their NetworkManager's NetworkPrefabs list.
 After sending out the ClientRpc, the server begins to asynchronously load the same Prefab.
 The ClientRpc looks like: